martinring/thesis/src/6-Advanced.md

 ## Just-in-Time Verification {#sec:jit}

-So far we have worked with statically assigned trigger transitions such as a change of the configuration or an environment variable.
+So far, we have worked with statically assigned trigger transitions such as a change of the configuration or an environment variable.
 If these variables are under the control of the system this allows for a completely safe system while we might sacrifice some functionality (when a proof fails) or have to accept delays (when a proof consumes more time than predicted).
-However, variables that are externally controlled might leave the system unverified for a period of time or even prooven errorneous during execution. *Just-in-time verificataion* can be a remedy for these shortcomings by dynamically triggering *time-bounded verifications* during run-time keeping the system safe in spite of externally controlled variables.
+However, variables that are externally controlled might leave the system unverified for a period of time or even proven erroneous during execution. *Just-in-time verification* can be a remedy for these shortcomings by dynamically triggering *time-bounded verifications* during run-time keeping the system safe in spite of externally controlled variables.